accidentaldevelopment/Inotify/README.md

 3. The *add_watcher* method returns the watch descriptor created by the underlying system call.
 This value corresponds to the @wd instance variable.
 If you want to check which watch was triggered, or delete a watch, you'll need to know the descriptor number.

-4. The second parameter to *add_watcher* can be a series of the constants ORed together, you're not limited to one even per watch descriptor.
+4. The second parameter to *add_watcher* can be a series of the constants ORed together, you're not limited to one event per watch descriptor.

 5. *read()* is a blocking call.
 The application will be unresponsive until there is something to read.